-We have eight planets in our solar system, each one revolves around the sun at a different distance.
+We have eight planets in our solar system and each one revolves around the sun at a different distance.
 Planets vary in temperatures as they vary in structure and distance from the sun.
-Temperatures are influenced by the distance of planets from the sun as the distance increases, the temperature decreases, Basically an inverse relationship between distance and temperature.
+Temperatures are influenced by the distance of planets from the sun and as the distance increases, the temperature decreases.
+There is basically an inverse relationship between distance and temperature.
 Both interior and exterior factors are responsible for temperature variations within the planets.
 Earth is the third planet and the temperature and climate here are just appropriate for living a life.
 Here in our Solar System, there are planets both hotter and colder.

 So which one is the hottest?

-Mercury sure is hot, but Venus is hotter.
+But although Mercury is hot, Venus is hotter.

 The answer to it lies in the fact that Venus has an extremely dense atmosphere made up of various gases like carbon dioxide, nitrogen, and sulfuric acid, while Mercury has a very thin atmosphere with various gases, but very little carbon dioxide.
 Carbon dioxide plays a vital role because sunlight will pass through Venus clouds which contain mostly carbon dioxide and warm the surface of the planet.
 Usually, the surface of a planet is warmed during the day and cools off at night by releasing infrared radiation back into space.
 But the carbon dioxide in Venus clouds absorbs energy from infrared radiation very well and “traps” the heat on the planet, making it very warm.
 This has been called a “runaway greenhouse effect.”
 It doesn’t happen on Mercury because its atmosphere is not thick and does not have much carbon dioxide in it.

 Now as we come to know that Venus is the hottest planet in our solar system.
 Let’s find out more details about the planet: